MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/upgrade-sqlserver-2017-opsmgr-1807.md

 ## Verify the installation of SQL Report server
 After reinstalling the Operations Manager reporting server component, perform the following steps to confirm SQL Reporting Services is working correctly.

-1. Run the Reporting Services Configuration tool and connect to the report server instance you just installed.
+1. Run the Reporting Services Configuration tool and connect to the report server instance you installed.
 The Web Service URL page includes a link to the Report Server Web service.
 Click the link to verify you can access the server.

 2. Open a browser and type the report server URL in the address bar.
 The address consists of the server name and the virtual directory name that you specified for the report server during setup.
 By default, the report server virtual directory is named **ReportServer**.
 You can use the following URL to verify report server installation: `http://<computer name>/ReportServer<_instance name>`.
 The URL will be different if you installed the report server as a named instance.